openshift/openshift-ansible/README.md

 ## Getting the correct version of OKD

-When choosing an openshift release, ensure that the necessary origin packages are available in your distribution's repository.
+When choosing an openshift (now known as OKD) release, ensure that the necessary origin packages are available in your distribution's repository.
 By default, openshift-ansible will not configure extra repositories for testing or staging packages for end users.